 Practice and Talk

 Kids will understand what you tell them, but they might not heed everything – because: kids.
-Nevertheless, explain to them what the wedding would be, how it would go, where it would be held, and why they should behave.
+Nevertheless, explain to them what the wedding would be about, how it would go, where it would be held, and why they should behave.
 When practices for walking down the aisle is scheduled, bring them.
 They would see others from the entourage doing what they should and they would somehow follow.

 Even though you’ve practiced, and talked with the kids, they might still go differently and do their own thing.
 They might walk halfway down the corridor then decide to just quit. 😀 Well, kids.
 Talk to older members of the entourage they are comfortable with, and also with the wedding organizer, the bride and groom about arranging it with others in reminding the kids and applauding them for being orderly.

 Still, there will be cute moments and funny ones that guests would find adorable, so just let things be.
 It will be a fun story to tell years later.

 For the little girl, do not make her wear a lot of accessories, an earring would do, and probably a hair pin that will compliment the dress.
 I could only make her wear flowery ones, no fancy, shiny pieces.
 These might get lost along the busy day.

 Like in many other events, there would be delays with programmes, food serving, among other things.
 To avoid tantrums it is best to do the following:

 Bring a change of clothes: shirts or comfy polos with colors close to the motif.
 This will allow them to move around and enjoy too without ruining the formal clothes.
 Also bring comfy shoes to change in – formal shoes tend to be stiff at some point.

 Bring snacks and water: you’ve seen how bridesmaids suddenly fall from standing too much?
 Sometimes it’s just because of standing straight and tall while locking their legs to do so – it could also be stress, hunger, and maybe tight clothing.
 Just to be safe, bring something to keep hunger and thirst at bay.